 Diversity Statement

-Our residency program is dedicated to providing an inclusive home for all trainees regardless of age, gender identity, ethnicity, race, religion, or sexual orientation.
-We believe that our differences make us stronger and that an organization rich in culture and varied experiential backgrounds help us to provide compassionate, cross cultural care to the diverse community we serve.
+Our residency program welcomes, respects, and embraces differences in all cultural and professional dimensions.
+We believe our differences make us stronger and an organization rich in culture and varied experiential backgrounds help us to provide compassionate, cross cultural care to the diverse community we serve.

 Emory Psychiatry Residency Resources and Initiatives

 Diversity Subcommittee: A resident committee that promotes education, awareness and advocacy related to diversity, equity and inclusion within the residency.
-Committee members will work with faculty and administration to problem-solve diversity issues and assist with diversity-related recruitment efforts.
-This committee also serves as a liaison to the department’s Diversity, Inclusion and Social Justice Committee (DISC).
+Committee members will work with faculty and administration to problem-solve diversity issues.
+This committee also serves as a liaison to the department's Diversity, Inclusion and Social Justice Committee (DISC).

-Residency Recruitment: The residency program performs a holistic review of all applicants, which takes the whole individual into consideration, in order to actively recruit learners from underrepresented minority groups.
+Residency Recruitment: The residency program performs a holistic review of all applicants, which takes the whole individual Into consideration.
 We focus on academic excellence and preparation, however, also look for qualities such as leadership and contributions to the community.
-We seek diversity in background and experience and potential for positive contributions to our department.

 Clinical Electives: PGY-2 and PGY-4 electives focusing on issues related to diversity and identity are offered (e.g., Gender Center Clinic at Grady Hospital).